 Disney's Polynesian Village Resort, second floor of the Great Ceremonial House

 Our readers adore ‘Ohana, which means “family.”
-The food is hearty and honest, and if you love meat and you come hungry, it’s a great place to fill up.
-The method of service and the fact that it just keeps coming make it all taste a little better.
+(Breakfast with Lilo and Stitch might be reason enough.)
+The fact that the food just keeps coming make it all taste a little better.
 Request a seat in the main dining room, where the fire pit is.

 Setting and Atmosphere